 - Prep the yellowtail by sprinkling a liberal amount of kosher salt inside the gut and head cavity.
-Using a butter knife, and the salt as an abrasive agent, scrape out the blood line that runs underneath the spinal column.
-Also clean out any blood patches and small organs still attached in the gut and head cavity.
-Use paper towel to help you clean.
+Using a butter knife, and the salt as an abrasive agent, scrape out the bloodline that runs underneath the spinal column.
+Also, clean out any blood patches and small organs still attached in the gut and head cavity.
+Use a paper towel to help you clean.

 - Once the gut and head cavity are cleaned and dry, season them with salt and pepper.
 Brush both the gut and head interiors with cold press olive oil and finally stuff the gut cavity with all the herbs plus the two lime halves.

 - Use three to four toothpicks to “sew” the gut cavity together.
 This will prevent the herb stuffing from leaking out.

 - Completely pat dry the outside of the fish with paper towels.

 - Cut 3 slits on each side of the fish (for even cooking).
 Add pepper to the entire fish (no salt!), and brush on a liberal amount of olive oil.
 Keep refrigerated until needed.

 - Make the baste by adding the orange and lime juice into a small mixing bowl.
 Add a tablespoon of salt and pepper.
 Note the total amount of citrus liquid.
 Now slowly add half that amount of olive oil while mixing vigorously.
 Set the baste aside.